plone/training/docs/mastering-plone/about_mastering.md

 ## Contributing

 You are welcome to contribute.
-See {doc}`/contributing/index` for more info.
+See {doc}`/contributing/index` for more information.